russelljjarvis/ScienceAccessibility/README.md

 ![image](https://user-images.githubusercontent.com/7786645/52091608-322fbe80-2572-11e9-8553-3e346a8b824e.png)
 #### Science
 ![image](https://user-images.githubusercontent.com/7786645/52091615-352aaf00-2572-11e9-905a-0b75fe0005d7.png)

-The observant reader will see, 'et al', occurs in published literature quite a lot, corroborating an obvious finding that science writing often refers to external evidence.
+<p>The observant reader will see, 'et al', occurs in published literature quite a lot, corroborating an obvious finding that science writing often refers to external evidence.

 ### How do some well known texts do?